 Bring on the tough stuff - there’s not just one right answer.

-- Is this play one of Shakespeare's tragedies or a histories?
+Is this play one of Shakespeare's tragedies or histories?
 What are the fundamental differences between the two types of plays?
 What is the significance of Shakespeare’s reliance on Plutarch’s original texts?

 Does it matter if Antony and Cleopatra is fictionalized?
 Can realistic histories be as inherently tragic as dramas?
 Is it relevant that Shakespeare loaded ten years of material into one play that spans less than a month?